 The Company is committed to the identification, monitoring and management of material business risks of its activities via its Risk Management Framework.
-The Sustainability Policy, the Strategic Planning Policy and Sustainability Performance Standard are available on the Company's corporate governance page on the Company's website and can be accessed here.
+The Sustainability and Strategic Planning Policy and Sustainability Performance Standards are available on the Company's corporate governance page on the Company's website and can be accessed here.

-The Chairman of the Risk and Sustainability Committee is Mr James Askew.
-The other members of the Committee at 30 June 2021 were Mr Smith and Ms Hall.
+The Chair of the Risk and Sustainability Committee is Mr James Askew.
+The other members of the Committee at 30 June 2022 were Mr Smith and Ms Hall.

-The Board considers all of the Non-Executive Directors on the Committee to be independent.
+The Board considers all of the Non-executive Directors on the Committee to be independent.
 The composition of the Risk and Sustainability Committee satisfies the Board's requirements in performing the Committee's function given the size and complexity of the Company at present.
 The Chief Operating Officer and the Vice President Sustainability attend and present at Committee meetings at the discretion of the Committee.
 The General Manager IT is also regularly invited to present at Committee meetings on cyber risk and security matters.
 Other Board members are invited to and regularly attend these meetings.

-Further details of the members of the Risk and Sustainability Committee and their attendance at Committee meetings are set out below and in the Directors' Report section of the FY21 Annual Report.
+Further details of the members of the Risk and Sustainability Committee and their attendance at Committee meetings are set out below and in the Directors' Report section of the 2022 Annual Report.

-Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended Current Mem Current Members Mr James Askew Chair Yes 3 3 Ms Andrea Hall Non- Executive Director Yes 3 3 Mr Peter Smith Non- Executive Director Yes 3 3
+Name of Director Position Independent No. of meetings held while a member No. of meetings attended Current Mem nbers Mr James Askew Chair Yes 3 3 Ms Andrea Hall Non- executive Director Yes 3 3 Mr Peter Smith Non- executive Director Yes 3 3